postmanlabs/labs-docs/src/pages/docs/sending-requests/visualizer.md

 ## Try it out

-See more visualizer code working by importing any of the following collections.
+For more examples of visualizer code in action, import any of the following collections.
 Use the __Run in Postman__ buttons to import from the documentation for each one.
 Import the collection, then open a request from __Collections__ in the sidebar.
 Select __Send__ to run it.
-You'll see the rendered data in __Visualize__.
+Postman will display the rendered data in __Visualize__.

 * [DIY collection that renders a bar chart using ChartJS](https://documenter.postman.com/view/4946945/SVzz4KxB?version=latest)
 ![Bar Chart](https://assets.postman.com/postman-docs/visualizer-example-v8.jpg)